Epilepsy Program: Nutritional therapies

 Other nutritional therapies to treat epilepsy are not as extreme as the ketogenic diet.
 They include a low-glycemic diet and a modified Adkins diet.

 The glycemic index of a food defines how much the food raises blood glucose levels after consumption.
-A low-glycemic diet features about 60 percent of calories from fat, which is much less than the fat content of the ketogenic diet.
+A low-glycemic diet features about 60% of calories from fat, which is much less than the fat content of the ketogenic diet.

 The low-glycemic diet also limits the amount of carbohydrates — foods such as bread, rice, beans and fruits — and focuses on consumption of carbohydrates with a low-glycemic index.